SpyridoulaM/SPR_OS/README.md

 ### SPR_OS

 **Description**:
 This is a fun little project where I'm learning how operating systems work in my free time.
-Most of the code here is pieced together from various online resources, so it's a bit of a **Frankenstein OS**, but that's what makes it interesting!
+Most of the code here is pieced together from various online resources, so it's a bit of a **Frankenstein OS**.
 Some of the main resources I've used include:

 - **[OSDev Wiki: Expanded Main Page](https://wiki.osdev.org/Expanded_Main_Page)**
 - **[OSDever Tutorials](http://www.osdever.net/tutorials/)**